History of Phoenix, Arizona: From 1900 to 1940

 On February 14, 1912, under President William Howard Taft, Phoenix became the capital of the newly formed state of Arizona.
 This occurred just six months after Taft had vetoed, on August 11, 1911, a joint resolution giving Arizona statehood.
 Taft disapproved of the recall of judges in the state constitution.
 Compared to Tucson or Prescott, Phoenix was considered preferable as the capital because of its central location.
 It was smaller than Tucson, but outgrew that city within the next few decades, to become the state's largest city.

 In 1913 Phoenix adopted a new form of government, changing from a mayor-council system to council-manager, making it one of the first cities in the United States with this form of city government.
 After statehood, Phoenix's growth started to accelerate, and by the end of its first eight years under statehood, Phoenix' population had grown to 29,053.
 Two thousand were attending Phoenix Union High School.
 In 1920 Phoenix built its first skyscraper, the Heard Building.
 In 1928 Scenic Airways, Inc. saw profitability in flights in the Southwest.
 Scenic General Manager, J. Parker Van Zandt purchased land for Scenic in Phoenix, and named the new airport Sky Harbor, which was formally dedicated on Labor Day in 1929.

 On March 4, 1930, Former President Calvin Coolidge dedicated a dam on the Gila River named in his honor.
 Because of a long drought the "lake" behind it held no water.
-Humorist Will Rogers, also a guest speaker, quipped, "If that was my lake I’d mow it."
-Phoenix's population had more than doubled during the 1920s, and now stood at 48,118.
+Humorist Will Rogers, also a guest speaker, quipped, "If that was my lake I'd mow it."
+Phoenix's population had nearly doubled during the 1920s, and now stood at 48,118.

 After the stock market crash of 1929, Sky Harbor was sold to another investor, and in 1930 American Airlines brought passenger and air mail service to Phoenix.
 In 1935 the city of Phoenix purchased the single runway airport, nicknamed "The Farm" due to its isolation, and it has been owned and operated by the city to this day.
 During the 1930s couples used to fly into Sky Harbor solely to get married at the chapel, for Arizona was one of the few states that did not have a waiting period for marriage.
 It was also during the 1930s that Phoenix and its surrounding area began to be called "The Valley of the Sun", which was an advertising slogan invented to boost tourism.